iv4xr-project/japyre/docs/SquareWorldExample.md

 We extend SquareWorld at the Java-side to implement the same (or at least similar) APIs as wanted by `gym.Env`.
 We also construct a mirror-Gym at the Pyton side.
 The RL-algorithm on the right only sees the mirror-gym.
 The algorithm will want to call methods like `reset()` and `step()` from this gym (1 in the picture).
-The mirror-gym forwards the call to the `GymEnvClient` (2 in the picture), which in turn forwards the call (3 in the picture) to the real Gym in Java via a TCP/IP socket connection.
+The mirror-gym simply forwards the call to the `GymEnvClient` (2 in the picture), which in turn forwards the call (3 in the picture) to the real Gym in Java via a TCP/IP socket connection.

 The `GymEnvClient` and `GymEnvServer` components are provided by Japyre.
 Your part is to construct the Gym and mirror-Gym.
-A link to an example of how to implement this scheme is provided below.

 The steps to implement the above scheme are detailed below.